If visual language is so universally and rapidly understood, why don’t we use it more often? Can this valuable skill be learned?

 - Always label your drawings so others can quickly make sense of them.

-Check out our upcoming Bootcamp offerings and register today!
+Check out our upcoming Bootcamp offerings and enroll today!

 1 LivePlan, June 14, 2018, Noah Parsons, https://www.liveplan.com/blog/scientific-reasons-why-you-should-present-your-data-visually/